developer-portal/content/tech/languages/python/multiple-pythons.md

 sudo dnf install tox
 ```

+Note: This will only install the Python interpreters on Fedora 25 or newer,
+on older Fedoras, you need to install the packages specifically.

-If your are not yet familiar with tox, don't worry.
+If you are not yet familiar with tox, don't worry.
 This short example will show
 you how to start.

 Let's create a directory and a simple Python file in it that will say something nice: